CHOOSING THE BEST RC HELICOPTER ENGINE

 - Limited selection of gas RC helicopter models.

-- Higher price than electric or nitro because the helicopters are usually larger.
+- Higher price than electric or nitro because the helicopters are usually larger and economy of scale production is not as good since there are less of them manufactured.

 - Lager reciprocating piston mass produces strong lower frequency vibrations.